numpy/numpy/doc/source/reference/random/index.rst

 -----------

-The :mod:`numpy.random` module implements pseudo-random number generators (PRNGs) with the ability to draw samples from a variety of probability distributions.
+The :mod:`numpy.random` module implements pseudo-random number generators (PRNGs or RNGs, for short) with the ability to draw samples from a variety of probability distributions.
 In general, users will create a `Generator` instance with `default_rng` and call the various methods on it to obtain samples from different distributions.

 ::